math0ne/translink-sensor/README.md

 This is home assistant custom component to pull bus times from TransLink Open API.
 This is pretty limited right now, simply pulling in the next three times for a given stop and route.

+There is a lovelace ui custom card available here: https://github.com/math0ne/translink-card

 You can find stop id's here: https://tp.translink.ca/hiwire?.a=iLocationLookup

 Register for an API key here: https://developer.translink.ca/Account/Register